sunny987/gitskillss/readme.txt

-Creating a new branch is quick and simple. test is running
+Creating a new branch is quick and simple i like it. test is running